 1. Offerors are required to ensure all services and activities provided by program personnel are performed in a professional, courteous, culturally sensitive, safe and caring manner.
-Offerors are required to ensure employees are trained to proficiency in Title III and Title VII Aging programs.
+The Contractor shall ensure employees are trained to proficiency in Title III and Title VII Aging Programs.
 Current staffing includes: